iutzeler/skwdro/doc/why_skwdro.rst

 Recall the general "tractable" formula for WDRO:

 .. math::
-    :label: WDRO_dual
+    :label: WDRO_dual_remind

     \min_{\theta, \lambda\ge 0} \lambda\rho + \mathbb{E}_{\xi\sim\hat{\mathbb{P}}^N}\left[\sup_{\zeta\in\Xi}\left\lbrace L_\theta(\zeta)-\lambda c(\xi, \zeta)\right\rbrace\right]

-While in small dimension :math:`d` and with a concave loss :math:`L_\theta` (or concave :math:`c`-transformed loss) this supremum expression in :eq:`WDRO_dual` might seem tractable at first, it becomes prohibtively complicated in any other setting: the optimality conditions may be non-obvious, spurious maxima are to be expected in the non-concave cases, and algorithms to solve the optimality conditions are not guarenteed to reach a good convergence.
+While in small dimension :math:`d` and with a concave loss :math:`L_\theta` (or concave :math:`c`-transformed loss) this supremum expression in :eq:`WDRO_dual_remind` might seem tractable at first, it becomes prohibtively complicated in any other setting: the optimality conditions may be non-obvious, spurious maxima are to be expected in the non-concave cases, and algorithms to solve the optimality conditions are not guarenteed to reach a good convergence.
 One will also need to leverage some fashion of the implicit function theorem to sort out the dependency between the optimal :math:`\zeta^*` and the parameters :math:`\theta` in order to perform descent algorithms on the latter.

 Then what can we do about it?